japl-lang/jale/README.md

 Note: they won't be missing forever hopefully.

 - No utf-8
-- No tab support
+- No tab autocompletion support
 - No syntax highlighting support
-- Does not support windows
+- Windows keybindings not finished, windows was not tested yet